charles-001/dolphie/README.md

   --replay-file         Specify the full path of the replay file to load and enable replay mode --replay-dir          Directory to store replay data files --replay-retention-hours
-                        Number of hours to keep replay data [default: 48] --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit.
+                        Number of hours to keep replay data.
+Data will be purged every hour [default: 48] --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit.
 WARNING: This will show passwords and other sensitive information in plain text